 (2) For the purposes of calculating net average earnings under subsection 39(1) of the Act, earnings-related expenses shall be deducted from gross average earnings.

-21 The gross annual earnings of a member of a volunteer fire department admitted to the operation of the Act pursuant to Section 5 of the Act shall be
+21 The gross annual earnings of a member of a volunteer fire department to whom Part I of the Act applies shall be

 (a) a minimum of $10 200 dollars, and